front-end-foundations/session1/readme.md

 </style>
 ```

-Ideally, all your stylesheets should be in one file to cut down on the number of requests the browser needs to make tothe server.
+Ideally, all your stylesheets should be in one file to reduce the number of requests the browser needs to make to the server (a major cause of slow loading sites).

 ### Adding Simple Responsiveness